John Henry Gurney Jr.

-John Henry Gurney Jr. (1848–1922), was a British ornithologist from the Gurney family.
+John Henry Gurney Jr. (31 July 1848 – 8 November 1922) was a British ornithologist from the Gurney family.

 Family origins

-Gurney was born on 31 July 1848 in Easton Lodge, Easton, Norfolk, son of John Henry Gurney Sr. and his second cousin Mary Jary Gurney.
+Gurney was born in 1848 in Easton Lodge, Easton, Norfolk, son of John Henry Gurney Sr. and his second cousin Mary Jary Gurney.
 He was educated at Harrow School.

 Career

-For a short time he worked in Messrs.
+For a short time Gurney worked in Messrs.
 Backhouse's bank at Darlington, but he spent most of his life in Norfolk.
 In Norfolk he was known as a landowner and country gentleman.
 He took a prominent part in local religious and philanthropic work.

 He was High Sheriff of Norfolk in 1894.
 At the time of his death he was a Justice of the Peace and a Deputy Lieutenant for Norfolk.

 Ornithologist

-His father, John Henry Gurney Sr, although a politician was probably best known as an ornithologist.
-So John Henry junior was brought up from an early age to know and love birds.
+His father, John Henry Gurney Sr, although a politician was probably best known as an ornithologist, therefore John Henry junior was brought up from an early age to know and love birds.

 Gurney gained an international reputation as an ornithologist.
 He was elected as a Fellow of the Zoological Society in 1868, a Member of the British Ornithologists' Union in 1870 and a fellow of the Linnean Society in 1885.

 Gurney also took a keen interest in local ornithology.
 He was always a generous supporter of the local Wild Birds' Protection Societies.
 He was one of the original members of the Norfolk and Norwich Naturalists' Society which was founded in March 1869.